 - Cinnamon and nutmeg: The cake is flavored with warming spices of cinnamon and nutmeg.

-- Fresh apple: Instead of using apple slices or chopped apples, this cake uses a grated apple.
+- Fresh apples: Instead of using apple slices or chopped apples, this cake uses a grated apple.
 The grated apple incorporates perfectly into the batter, giving the cake a moist texture (diced fruit results in a too heavy texture).
+You can use any type of sweet-tart red apple you prefer– Honeycrisp, Pink Lady, Granny Smith, or Gala apples work great.

 - Applesauce: There's no vegetable oil or butter in this healthy apple cake!
 Instead it gets more moisture from applesauce (you can use store-bought or homemade applesauce).